Independent Study Links

 - Ventures and Touchstone are textbooks produced by Cambridge University Press.
 The publisher offers additional on-line practice for each chapter of these textbooks.
 [You can use the practice activities whether or not you have the textbooks.]
 The activities are well-designed, fun to use, and cover a broad range of levels and skill areas, including listening, grammar, sentence construction, and vocabulary.
 Step Forward, also from Oxford University Press, is another textbook series with free online activities you can use with or without the book.

 - English for Your Health, from Queens Library, is a health literacy curriculum for beginning level students.
 Students listen to a short audio clip (and read along if they choose), then click on the answers to questions about what they have heard.
 Activities feature topics such as following instructions for taking medications, describing symptoms, and emergency vocabulary.
+Another health-oriented tutorial, Understanding Medical Words, is offered by Medline Plus (a project of The National Institutes of Health).

 - Communicating at Work is a project of the Asian American Civic Association of Boston.
 It features audio dialogs and videos of common workplace scenarios, such as communicating with co-workers, customers, and supervisors, asking for clarification, cultural differences, reporting problems/progress, etc. The language level is fairly advanced.
 Lessons are quite detailed and include practice quizzes.